Sodium chlorite solution is useful in many ways around the house.

 Oral Hygiene – Use a 4-6 drops of activated sodium chlorite solution in 2-4 Oz of water.
 Brush teeth and tongue, gargle and/or use as a mouthwash.
 If halitosis (bad breath) persists, increase the activated drops next time, but do not exceed 10 drops.

-PH Booster – Increase the PH of drinking water by adding 3 drops of sodium chlorite solution (do not activate) to each liter (33.8 oz.) of water.
+PH Booster – Increase the pH of drinking water by adding 3 drops of sodium chlorite solution (do not activate) to each liter (33.8 oz.) of water.